Hunter Biden's family shows up for jury selection. Who is Melissa Cohen Biden?

 - Oops!Something went wrong.Please try again later.

-That was evidenced as Hunter Biden's wife, Melissa Cohen, accompanied him into the federal courthouse in downtown Wilmington Monday ahead of his trial.
+That was evidenced as Hunter Biden's wife, Melissa Cohen, accompanied him into the federal courthouse in downtown Wilmington last Monday ahead of his trial's first day.

-Soon after, his sister, Ashley Biden, entered the courthouse, as did his mother and First Lady Jill Biden.
-All sat directly behind Hunter in the courtroom Monday morning as jury selection began.
+Soon after, his sister, Ashley Biden, entered the courthouse, as did his stepmother and first lady Jill Biden.
+All sat directly behind Hunter in the courtroom as jury selection began, and the family has maintained its forceful presence ever since.

-Hunter Biden gun trial live updates: Here is the latest from the Delaware courtroom
+Hunter Biden gun trial live updates: Hunter Biden trial live updates: President's son likely won't testify at federal gun trial

 Who is Hunter Biden's wife, Melissa Cohen?

-Hunter Biden is currently married to Melissa Cohen, a 32-year-old South African filmmaker.
+Hunter Biden is currently married to Melissa Cohen, a 38-year-old South African filmmaker.

 He met her in May 2019 and less than a week later, he proposed.